Greenleaf Trust Has $568,000 Position in Prudential Financial, Inc. (NYSE:PRU)

-Greenleaf Trust lifted its holdings in Prudential Financial, Inc. (NYSE:PRU) by 3.7% in the 3rd quarter, Holdings Channel.com reports.
-The firm owned 8,941 shares of the financial services provider’s stock after buying an additional 319 shares during the quarter.
-Greenleaf Trust’s holdings in Prudential Financial were worth $568,000 as of its most recent SEC filing.
+Greenleaf Trust raised its stake in shares of Prudential Financial, Inc. (NYSE:PRU) by 3.7% in the 3rd quarter, Holdings Channel.com reports.
+The institutional investor owned 8,941 shares of the financial services provider’s stock after purchasing an additional 319 shares during the quarter.
+Greenleaf Trust’s holdings in Prudential Financial were worth $568,000 at the end of the most recent quarter.

-Other large investors have also recently added to or reduced their stakes in the company.
-Baystate Wealth Management LLC raised its stake in Prudential Financial by 954.5% in the 2nd quarter.
-Baystate Wealth Management LLC now owns 464 shares of the financial services provider’s stock valued at $28,000 after acquiring an additional 420 shares during the period.
-CX Institutional raised its stake in Prudential Financial by 104.3% in the 3rd quarter.
-CX Institutional now owns 472 shares of the financial services provider’s stock valued at $30,000 after acquiring an additional 241 shares during the period.
-Old North State Trust LLC bought a new stake in Prudential Financial in the 3rd quarter valued at $32,000.
-Tarbox Family Office Inc. raised its stake in Prudential Financial by 59.5% in the 2nd quarter.
-Tarbox Family Office Inc. now owns 555 shares of the financial services provider’s stock valued at $34,000 after acquiring an additional 207 shares during the period.
-Finally, Beese Fulmer Investment Management Inc. bought a new stake in Prudential Financial in the 2nd quarter valued at $37,000.
-57.10% of the stock is owned by hedge funds and other institutional investors.
+Several other institutional investors and hedge funds have also modified their holdings of the stock.
+BlackRock Inc. grew its position in shares of Prudential Financial by 10.6% in the 2nd quarter.
+BlackRock Inc. now owns 37,244,891 shares of the financial services provider’s stock valued at $2,268,215,000 after purchasing an additional 3,573,370 shares during the period.
+Charles Schwab Investment Management Inc. raised its stake in shares of Prudential Financial by 34.4% during the 2nd quarter.
+Charles Schwab Investment Management Inc. now owns 4,766,003 shares of the financial services provider’s stock worth $290,250,000 after purchasing an additional 1,220,409 shares in the last quarter.
+Nordea Investment Management AB raised its stake in Prudential Financial by 103.0% in the 2nd quarter.
+Nordea Investment Management AB now owns 3,936,166 shares of the financial services provider’s stock valued at $233,414,000 after acquiring an additional 1,997,036 shares during the period.
+Nuveen Asset Management LLC raised its stake in Prudential Financial by 1.8% in the 2nd quarter.
+Nuveen Asset Management LLC now owns 3,118,861 shares of the financial services provider’s stock valued at $189,938,000 after acquiring an additional 56,113 shares during the period.
+Finally, Goldman Sachs Group Inc. raised its stake in Prudential Financial by 2.6% in the 2nd quarter.
+Goldman Sachs Group Inc. now owns 2,791,734 shares of the financial services provider’s stock valued at $170,017,000 after acquiring an additional 71,420 shares during the period.
+Institutional investors and hedge funds own 57.10% of the company’s stock.

-A number of brokerages have commented on PRU.
-Morgan Stanley upped their price objective on Prudential Financial from $74.00 to $76.00 and gave the company an “equal weight” rating in a report on Wednesday.
-ValuEngine lowered Prudential Financial from a “sell” rating to a “strong sell” rating in a report on Monday, August 3rd.
-Wells Fargo & Company upped their price objective on Prudential Financial from $65.00 to $70.00 and gave the company an “equal weight” rating in a report on Thursday, August 6th.
-Finally, Zacks Investment Research raised Prudential Financial from a “sell” rating to a “hold” rating and set a $67.00 price objective on the stock in a report on Wednesday, October 28th.
+A number of research firms recently weighed in on PRU.
+Morgan Stanley increased their price target on Prudential Financial from $74.00 to $76.00 and gave the company an “equal weight” rating in a research note on Wednesday.
+ValuEngine cut Prudential Financial from a “sell” rating to a “strong sell” rating in a research note on Monday, August 3rd.
+Zacks Investment Research upgraded Prudential Financial from a “sell” rating to a “hold” rating and set a $67.00 price target on the stock in a research note on Wednesday, October 28th.
+Finally, Wells Fargo & Company upped their price objective on Prudential Financial from $65.00 to $70.00 and gave the company an “equal weight” rating in a report on Thursday, August 6th.
 Two investment analysts have rated the stock with a sell rating, nine have issued a hold rating and two have assigned a buy rating to the stock.
 Prudential Financial currently has an average rating of “Hold” and an average price target of $74.55.

+Prudential Financial (NYSE:PRU) last released its earnings results on Tuesday, November 3rd.
+The financial services provider reported $3.21 earnings per share (EPS) for the quarter, topping the consensus estimate of $2.68 by $0.53.
+Prudential Financial had a positive return on equity of 6.13% and a negative net margin of 0.25%.
+During the same quarter last year, the company posted $3.22 EPS.
+On average, research analysts predict that Prudential Financial, Inc. will post 9.45 earnings per share for the current fiscal year.

-In related news, SVP Timothy L. Schmidt sold 5,334 shares of the firm’s stock in a transaction dated Thursday, September 3rd.
-The stock was sold at an average price of $69.54, for a total value of $370,926.36.
-Following the sale, the senior vice president now directly owns 27,784 shares of the company’s stock, valued at $1,932,099.36.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-Company insiders own 0.33% of the company’s stock.
+In other news, SVP Timothy L. Schmidt sold 5,334 shares of the stock in a transaction on Thursday, September 3rd.
+The stock was sold at an average price of $69.54, for a total transaction of $370,926.36.
+Following the sale, the senior vice president now directly owns 27,784 shares of the company’s stock, valued at approximately $1,932,099.36.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Corporate insiders own 0.33% of the company’s stock.

 Prudential Financial, Inc, through its subsidiaries, provides insurance, investment management, and other financial products and services.
 It operates through eight segments: PGIM, Retirement, Group Insurance, Individual Annuities, Individual Life, Assurance IQ, International Businesses, and Closed Block.